Clinical Research Directory

 Functional Capacity, Subjective Dyspnea and Fatigue in Smokers

 Smoking remains a significant public health problem among the young adult population.
 Epidemiological studies in Turkey show a steadily decreasing age of smoking initiation and a remarkably high rate of smoking among university-aged individuals.
 Exposure to secondhand smoke is known to have negative effects on the respiratory system, cardiovascular system, and peripheral muscle function.
 Impaired lung ventilation, reduced gas exchange, and insufficient oxygen transport due to smoking can lead to decreased exercise tolerance, premature fatigue, and increased perception of exertional dyspnea.
 These effects can manifest as a decrease in functional capacity even before the development of a clinically significant respiratory disease.
 Functional capacity is an important indicator reflecting an individual's ability to perform daily living activities and is frequently assessed in clinical research using submaximal exercise tests.
 The 6-Minute Walk Test is a widely used, valid, and reliable test for assessing cardiorespiratory endurance and overall functional status.
 Similarly, the 1-Minute Sit-Stand Test is recommended as a practical and applicable method for evaluating lower extremity muscle endurance and functional performance.
 Dyspnea is a multidimensional symptom reflecting an individual's subjective perception of respiratory discomfort and is assessed using scales such as the Modified Medical Research Council and the Borg Dyspnea Scale.
 The Turkish Thoracic Society's dyspnea assessment reports indicate that exertional dyspnea may increase in smokers even if respiratory function tests are within normal limits.
 Fatigue, on the other hand, is a significant symptom that negatively affects an individual's daily living activities and physical functionality, arising from inflammatory processes, impaired oxygenation, and decreased physical activity levels associated with smoking.
 The Fatigue Severity Scale is a validated and reliable scale for assessing the impact of fatigue on an individual's physical and social life.
 While studies in the literature examine the effects of smoking on respiratory function and exercise capacity, studies that address the relationship between functional capacity and subjective dyspnea and fatigue in young adult smokers are limited.
 In particular, evaluating functional test results such as the 6-Minute Walk Test and the 1-Minute Sit-Stand Test together with dyspnea and fatigue perception will contribute to the early identification of subclinical functional effects.
-The aim of this study is to examine the relationships between functional capacity (6-Minute Walk Test, 1-Minute Sit-Stand Test, and Timed Up-Walk Test) and subjective dyspnea (Modified Medical Research Council Scale - mMRC) and fatigue level (Fatigue Severity Scale) in young adult smokers aged 18-30 years.
+The aim of this study is to examine the relationships between functional capacity (6-Minute Walk Test, 1-Minute Sit-Stand Test, and Timed Up and Go Test) and subjective dyspnea (Modified Medical Research Council Scale - mMRC) and fatigue level (Fatigue Severity Scale) in young adult smokers aged 18-30 years.
 The findings of this study are expected to draw attention to the functional effects of smoking in young adults, contribute to the development of preventive health approaches, and facilitate the planning of physiotherapy-based assessment and intervention programs.

 Gender: All